 Building sustainable and resilient communities is the unifying purpose of the diverse range of services for which we are responsible.
 We are a partner in the Public Service Board, which is responsible for setting well-being objectives for the county.
-The council's own well-being objectives are set by councilors based on the same well-being assessment as the PSB objectives and as this plan illustrates, form the backbone of our Five Organizational Goals.
+The council's own well-being objectives are set by the Council based on the same well-being assessment as the PSB objectives and as this plan illustrates, form the backbone of our Five Organisational Goals.
 Each of our teams has a business plan that aligns to these objectives.
 We have a range of performance measures that we use to keep track of our progress.
 Our risk management policy enables us to manage strategic risks to our delivery.
 Our employee aims and objectives show how the contributions that individual colleagues make to these objectives and delivering our vision in accordance with our values.
 Our 'enabling strategies' support the delivery of our objectives.
-Our work is informed and guided by national policy an external regulation and inspection.
-This is appended to the Plan for further information and context.
+Our work is informed and guided by national policy and external regulation and inspection.